Focusing on only one risk

 "You shouldn't think of short-term (certificates of deposit) and others as being risk-free assets.
 If you invest in CDs, you may have a guaranteed return of capital; but you don't have what is arguably more important, which is a guaranteed return on capital," says Webb.

-People are "very sensitized to the risk of losing their capital -- not the risk of suffering a reduction of income, not sensitized to the risk of outliving their wealth.
-These are arguably more significant risks," he says.
+People are "very sensitized to the risk of losing their capital.
+But the risks of suffering a reduction of income and outliving their wealth are arguably more significant," he says.